qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 The `tsconfig.json` files stored inside the respective `translations` folder contains the list of languages for which translations should be generated and a list of message IDs to include in the translation.
 The `tsupdate` script will read this file to automatically create resp. update the translation files.

+In some cases, it is desired to override a translation inherited from the QWC2 components at application level.
+To prevent `tsupdate` from continuously reverting the overridden translation, the respective message IDs can be added to the `overrides` section in the application `tsconfig.json` file.

 The typical workflow for managing application translations is:

 - Declare all locales which should be supported in `js/appConfig.js`.